 Not compulsory, but worth asking us for a quote.
 Your road insurance will not cover any damage that may occur while in transit.
 Find out why you need Marine Insurance

 If you’re taking out marine insurance then a pre-shipment inspection report is required to be done by an independent party.
 If this is not done prior to shipping then any excess is doubled.

 It depends on your criteria: for example, is this vehicle returning to Australia?

 If the vehicle is returning to Australia then you need to provide proof of previous Australian Registration to exempt you from paying GST/Duties, otherwise GST/Duties are payable on all imports.

 The rate payable to the Australian Customs Service at the Australian entry port are as follows:

 Duties are levied on the ‘Customs Value’ only whereas GST is levied on the ‘Customs Value’ + the Duty + the total cost of shipment to Australia figure.

-Luxury car tax (LCT) is an additional tax levied at a rate of 33% on all vehicles except motorcycles and some commercial vehicles that have a value in excess of $57,180AU.
-LCT is only payable on the amount in excess of the GST inclusive ‘break point’, the amount of the cars’ value over $43,000AU.
+Luxury Car Tax (LCT) - is an additional tax levied at a rate of 33% on all vehicles (except motorcycles and some commercial vehicles) with a current GST inclusive value in excess of AU$65,094, or AU$75,526 for fuel efficient vehicles.
+LCT is only payable on the amount in excess of the GST inclusive 'break point'.

 Arrival on-road compliance / registration